andrewbwu/EasyScan/README.md

 Created by [Andrew Wu](https://github.com/andrewbwu) and [Berenice Nava-Morales](https://github.com/ynreb)

 ## Shoutouts
-Special thanks to the staff at FullStack Academy and our instructors for their knowledge and guidance in our cybersecurity journey!
+Special thanks to the staff at Fullstack Academy and our instructors for their knowledge and guidance in our cybersecurity journey!